Ferkelcode/Protoyping-Project_WallAngle/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+When using this app, you should keep holding the phone HORIZONTALLY, otherwise the measurement function will be blocked by `UIDeviceOrientation`.
+Try to use the top side of the phone to touch the wall surfaces, as there is no buttons which might cause inaccuarcy.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more details, please refer to the [Videos](https://google.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Roadmap
+## Project Roadmap
 <a id="Roadmap">   </a>
 - [ ] Feature 1
 - [ ] Feature 2